 - Dedicated servers

 On top of standard hosting services, the company offers colocation – which is hosting of your own servers in their data centers in either Munich or Nuremberg.
-If instead of paying for the server you choose it, you will be paying for housing, bandwidth, and power:
+If you choose it instead of paying for the server, you will be paying for housing, bandwidth, and power:

 I must say that colocation is quite a unique service – but this is because Contabo is a regional web host, which makes it easier for them to cater to local businesses.

-Because I believe it wouldn’t be feasible to spend the whole Contabo review going over all the services available, I will stick with what most people start with – basic shared hosting:
+But for this Contabo review, I will stick with what most people start with – basic shared hosting.

 In short, you can choose between four plans, the main limitations of which are disk space and MySQL databases: